lroblesm/DSI_Capstone_Project/README.md

 >### Project Objective
 >
->**To train the newly developed Yolov8 segmentation model for segmentation of buildings suing satellite images.**
+>**To train the newly developed Yolov8 segmentation model for segmentation of buildings using satellite images.**

 YOLOv8 is a group of convolutional neural network models, created and trained using the PyTorch framework